CfrancCyrille/sqr.enigma/README.md

 Code for the German Enigma machine used in WW2.

 ## Questions
-- Fork this github repository
+- Fork this github repository - done
-- Run the project
+- Run the project - done
-- Comment the 3 classes
+- Comment the 3 classes - done
-- Commit your changes and check-it into github
+- Commit your changes and check-it into github - done
-- On github, make a pull request
+- On github, make a pull request - done
-- Complete the next section : "Functions to be tested" into this file
+- Complete the next section : "Functions to be tested" into this file - done
-- Commit your changes (commit README.md)
+- Commit your changes (commit README.md) - done
-- On github, update your pull request
+- On github, update your pull request - done
 - Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)
 - Commit your changes
 - On github, update your pull request